-Days of Summer: Cardi B, Post Malone, & More To Play DJ Khaled’s Cruise Festival
+Days of Summer: Cardi B, Post Malone, & More To Play DJ Khaled-Hosted Cruise Festival

-Cardi B And Post Malone Announces As Acts For DJ Khaled’s Festival
+Cardi B And Post Malone Announces As Acts For DJ Khaled Hosted Festival

-DJ Khaled launched his own at-sea music festival just a couple of years ago.
+DJ Khaled hosted his own at-sea music festival just a couple of years ago.
 Days of Summer is set to take place once again this year, and this time around, he’ll be bringing Cardi B and Post Malone along for the ride.

 Full details have not been revealed yet, but Khaled himself is expected to play a number of DJ sets during the cruise, which will set sail from Miami to the Bahamas on June 28, returning to Florida on July 1.